Stochastic Approximation for Risk-aware Markov Decision Processes: Introduction

-In \cite{Prashanth2014,Tamar2014a}, policy gradient algorithms are applied to MDPs with CVaR appearing in either the objective or constraints.
-In \cite{Jiang2015}, a specific class of risk measures called quantile-based risk measures are proposed for MDPs and a simulation-based approximate dynamic programming (ADP) algorithm is developed for the resulting risk-aware problem.
-This paper emphasizes importance sampling, to direct samples toward the \emph{risky region} as the ADP algorithm progresses, which increases the efficiency and accuracy of function approximation.
+In \cite{Chow2018}, reinforcement learning algorithms for percentile risk-constrained MDPs are proposed.
+In \cite{Prashanth2014,Tamar2014}, policy gradient algorithms are applied to MDPs with CVaR appearing in either the objective or constraints.
+In \cite{Jiang2017}, a specific class of risk measures called quantile-based risk measures is proposed for MDPs and a simulation-based approximate dynamic programming (ADP) algorithm is developed for the resulting problem.
+This paper emphasizes importance sampling, to direct samples toward the \emph{risky region} as the ADP algorithm progresses.
 In \cite{Shen2014}, a risk-sensitive reinforcement learning algorithm based on utility functions is investigated.
 A similar technique is applied to the risk-sensitive control of finite MDPs in \cite{Borkar2002}.